MYavuzYAGIS/cryptopy-cli/README.md

 ### Decryption:

-Accepts the file and the **same keyword you used when encrypting the file**.
+Accepts the file and the **same password you used when encrypting the file**.
 Once the inputs are given, the script decrypts the file and copies the decrypted content to a file called `decoded`.

 Also upon exit, asks the user whether to keep the ecrypted file or not. `y` || `n` will suffice for making choices.